aaronbembenek/making-formulog-fast/docs/README.md

 Once you are in the Docker container, you can run a script that will run a set of relatively small experiments:

 ```
-./scripts/kicktires.sh phase1_results
+./scripts/kicktires.sh phase1-results
 ```

-On a 2023 M2 MacBook Pro with 10 vCPUS and 16 GB RAM this takes 8.5 minutes; XXX.
+On a 2023 M2 MacBook Pro with 10 vCPUS and 16 GB RAM this takes XXX minutes; XXX.

-The previous command will populate the directory `~/phase1_results` with output files from the experiment.
+The previous command will populate the directory `~/phase1-results` with output files from the experiment.
 Each file is named according to this convention:

 ```